mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

     `app.key`.

     The generated cert files will be stored in this folder, under `tls/certs`.
-    - `CA.crt`: This is the CA public key, or CA certificate, in PEM format.
+    - `CA.crt`: The CA public key, or CA certificate, in PEM format.
-    - `app.crt`: This is the app's public key, or TLS certificate, signed by the CA cert, in PEM format.
+    - `app.crt`: The app's public key, or TLS certificate, signed by the CA cert, in PEM format.
-    - `app.key.kms.encrypted`: This is the app's TLS private key in PEM format, encrypted with the KMS key you provided.
+    - `app.key.kms.encrypted`: The app's TLS private key in PEM format, encrypted with `--kms-key-id`.
     - If you see `app.key`, the script was not able to encrypt your private key using the KMS key you provided (or you didn't provide a key), so this is the private key in PEM format, in plain text.
 1. Optionally, you can store the cert as a secret in AWS Secrets Manager using `--store-in-sm` and `--secret-name`, in